vitelabs/vite-wiki/docs/tutorial/contract/subscribe.md

 ## What is Subscription

-If a type of event is subscribed, the subscriber will be notified when the event occurs.
+If a certain event is subscribed to, the subscriber will be notified when this certain event occurs.
-For example, if you subscribe to `transferEvent` event of `TransferContract` contract, you will receive a notification when `TransferWithEvent` method is called.
+For example, if you subscribe to `transferEvent` of `TransferContract`, you will receive a notification when `TransferWithEvent` method is called.

-Event subscription can be used to continuously listen for a specified type of transaction that occurs on blockchain.
+Event subscription can be used to listen to new transactions that occur on blockchain.
-It's only allowed to subscribe to events that have not occurred yet.
-Historical events cannot be subscribed but can only be queried through query interface.
+It's only allowed to listen to events that have not occurred yet.
+Historical events cannot be monitored but can only be fetched through query API.

 The following parameters need to be specified when subscribing to an event:
-* Contract account address.
+* Contract address.
 Required.
 * Contract account height range.
-Non-required.
-With this parameter, it's possible to subscribe to events happening within a certain height range.
+Optional.
+By this parameter, it's possible to subscribe to events happening within a certain height range.
-* Event signature or index parameter.
-Non-required.
-For example, you can subscribe to events of transferring to certain accounts.
+* Event signature or indexed parameter.
+Optional.
+For example, you can subscribe to events that transfer to certain accounts.

 ## Two Modes of Event Subscription